-- (b) Information which falls within any of paragraphs 1 to 7 above; and is not prevented from being exempt by virtue of the condition on exempt paragraph 3 or on Standing Order 4.26 above, is exempt information if and so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information. - 4.29 If the Director of Law and Assurance thinks fit, the County Council may exclude access by the public to reports which in his or her opinion relate to items during which, in accordance with Standing Order 4.22, the meeting is likely not to be open to the public.
+- (b) Information which falls within any of paragraphs 1 to 7 above is exempt information if and so long as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+The exceptions are if information is required to be published by virtue of the condition on exempt paragraph 3 or is required to be confidential in accordance with Standing Order 4.26 above. - 4.29 If the Director of Law and Assurance thinks fit, the County Council may exclude access by the public to reports which in his or her opinion relate to items during which, in accordance with Standing Order 4.22, the meeting is likely not to be open to the public.
 Such reports will be marked "not for publication" together with the category of information likely to be disclosed.